-Call it a cop-out if you like, but seriously, predicting which logistics and supply chain trends will make a difference to businesses in any given year has become notoriously difficult, given the speed at which technology in particular can suddenly disrupt the way things are done.
+Call it a cop-out if you like, but predicting which logistics and supply chain trends will make a difference to businesses in any given year has become notoriously difficult, given the speed at which technology in particular, can suddenly disrupt the way things are done.

 At the same time, technological advances such as the Internet of Things, automated transportation and similar futuristic innovations, have been offering the promise of disruption for the last few years without really delivering, although there is little doubt that they will, maybe in 2017, or maybe later.

-The absence of predictions in this post is quite deliberate therefore, but if you want to know the most important supply chain and logistics trends to keep your eye on in 2017, you’ll find them outlined below.
+The absence of predictions in this post is quite deliberate therefore, but if you want to know the most important supply chain and logistics trends to keep your eye on in 2017 and beyond, you’ll find them outlined below.

 Key Logistics Trend #1: Warehouse Robotics in the Supply Chain

 Automation is already well established in many distribution centres around the world, but for most, it is limited to workflow automation managed by increasingly advanced warehouse management systems.

 While system-guided manual processes can make a considerable difference to warehouse efficiencies though, the value of full automation—perhaps the holy grail of distribution centre operation—is typically the preserve of corporate giants able to build purpose-designed automated warehouses, or to adapt older real estate for “lights-out” operation.

 The situation is changing however, as more and more MHE manufacturers bring warehouse robotics to market.
 Robotic solutions offer the ability to introduce automation into DC operations without the need for major structural alterations.

 If you read my post from last year about one company’s experience with automated guided vehicles (AGVs), you’ll be aware that robotic forklift trucks have been around for a number of years, and the trend in their adoption is still gaining ground.